Menu

 3. Select Enable Public Bug Board

 Once enabled, a unique shareable URL is generated for your board.
-You can then configure the board and copy the link from Quick Actions → Public Bug Board → Settings.
+You can configure the board and copy the link from the Settings → Bugs page.

 Anyone with this link can view the board.
 No sign-in is required.